shynome/wazero-yamux-stdio-test/README.md

 go run . -sys
 # you will only see ping, and the terminal is hang up
 go run .
+#  wasm call by wasmer also have the same problem, it seem golang wasm problem
+go run . -wasmer
 ```

 ## Debug